-The Fund invests in shares of listed companies around the world that own or operate infrastructure assets.
+The Fund invests in the shares of infrastructure companies from around the world.
 The infrastructure sector includes operating assets from the transport, utilities, energy and communications sectors.
-The assets held by these companies typically offer high barriers to entry, pricing power, and structural growth.
 The strategy is based on active, bottom-up security selection which seeks to identify mispricing.
-The Fund seeks to minimise risk through on-the-ground research, an emphasis on quality, and sensible portfolio construction.
-In identifying companies for investment, the Fund takes into account environmental, social and governance considerations; and will only invest in companies that the Investment Manager believes can contribute to, or benefit from, sustainable development which is assessed by reference to the United Nations' SDGs.
-Typically, this analysis involves looking at the forecast capital expenditure of each company, and then mapping this expenditure against the SDGs to determine whether a positive, neutral or negative contribution is being made.
+The Fund seeks to minimise risk through on-the-ground research, focus on quality, and sensible portfolio construction.
+The Fund takes into account ESG considerations in relation to selection, retention and realisation of investments.